 Finding the source image on Google search, you can “see similar images” on the internet.
 This is a great way to see if anyone has used that same image anywhere else on the web.
 If they have, it is likely to show up here.

-Dear LinkedIn Content Thieves
+A Message To LinkedIn Content Thieves

 I get it, we make mistakes and it’s possible some self-labeled marketing person told you to do this.
 But now, you need to act: stealing people’s content and intellectual property is not only morally wrong, but it may also be illegal.
 Ignorance doesn’t remove you from the ugly group of LinkedIn content thieves.